ind-lgo/discord-giveaway-bot/README.md

 - Linux:
   - Run `node index.js` command

-And you are done!
-You have successfully made your discord bot run.
-If you are having any troubles refer to the GIF below or open an [issue](https://github.com/orsou/discord-giveaway-bot/issues/new).

 ![Example](https://user-images.githubusercontent.com/48368615/120048766-de352780-c00f-11eb-882e-b69e45e96c64.gif)
 > The token in this GIF is invalid.
 You have to use your own.